Real Nutrition in Pregnancy: Beyond Supplements, Towards Real Food

 Plant foods contain only tiny amounts, and most vegan supplements are flown in from overseas.

-Heme iron (from red meat and organ meats) is up to 3× more bioavailable than plant iron.
+Heme iron (from red meat and organ meats) is up to 3× more bioavailable than non-heme iron (from spinach, beans, lentils).

 Collagen & Glycine